gnosis/dex-research/dFusion/dFusionSpec.md

 					Output: orderHashPederson
 ```
 The transitionHashes&Validation snark will do the following checks:
-- Verify the private input by sha-hashing the orders together into calculatedHash and check that `calculatedHash = = orderHashSha`
+- Verify the private input by recalculating the sha of all orders and comparing it to the public input `orderHAshSha`.
 - Iterate over all order and sort out the orders, where the signature does not match address specified in the accountLeafIndex
 - Iterate over all remaining orders and hash them together via a merkle tree into the public output using the pederson hash.
+Use this hash as output.

 Notice that we allow orders, which might not be covered by any balance of the order sender.